RevillWeb/rebel-slide-menu/README.md

 API
 ====

-##`<rebel-slide-menu></rebel-slide-menu>`
+##`<rbl-slide-menu></rbl-slide-menu>`

-This is the only element part of the rebel-slide-menu and is used to include the menu on the page.
+This is the only element part of the rbl-slide-menu and is used to include the menu on the page.

 ###Attributes